Carrie Marie Hand

 My advice to young women entering the art and creative industry is to give everything 100%, hold on to your uniqueness, and build a network of supportive women while confidently asserting yourself.
 Don’t be afraid—just get out there and do it!

-Special thanks to these strong women that helped me in the Mortgage Industry Sharon Detgen SVP, Rosanna Palumbo, Misty Lewis, Chanea Grisham and Addie Welch you women have taught me so much not only about work but about life I cherish our conversations.
+Special thanks to these strong women that helped me in the Mortgage Industry Sharon SVP, Rosanna, Misty, Chanea and Addie you women have taught me so much not only about work but about life I cherish our conversations.

-Stephanie, Faith, Renee, and Jill thank you for being strong women friends help me promote CB Abstract Art and to my Art Teacher from High School Lorrie Schramski thank you for for believing in me and being one of the best teachers ever!
+To my Art Teacher from High School in Harbor Beach Michigan, Lorrie Schramski thank you for believing in me and my art as a young women and being one of the best teachers ever!

 What are the biggest challenges or opportunities in your field right now?